 Frequently Asked Questions

-Coriander powder is a popular ground spice used in many Indian curries, soups, stews, meat and vegetable dishes.
-It is also quite popular in taco seasonings, Mexican and Latin American recipes.
+Coriander powder is a popular ground spice used in many Indian curries, soups, stews, meat, and vegetable dishes.
+It is also quite popular in taco seasonings and Mexican and Latin American recipes.

 More Spice Blends on the Blog